matteobertoldo/atomforce/README.md

 | `p12` | `false` | `string` | The path of `p12` file necessary for two-factor authentication. |
 | `passphrase` | `false` | `string` | The keyword necessary for two-factor authentication.
 If `p12` is set, `passphrase` become **mandatory**. |

-A final example of how the file should be structured. **Important note**: remember to ignore the file in your `.gitignore` to avoid committing your Sandbox credentials!.
+A final example of how the file should be structured. <br />
+> *Remember to add the `dw.json` file in your `.gitignore` to avoid committing your Sandbox credentials!*.

 ```json
 {